mlgupta/keyper-web/content/home/faq.md

 ~~The web-based administration console for Keyper has not been open-sourced.~~

 ~~The above arrangement should satisfy the needs of most of our users as smaller commercial customers can continue to use the web based admin console bundled with a docker image up to 20 servers.
 After which they have the option to purchase a license.~~

+Commercial Customers can purchase license to receive support.

 ## Where can I get Keyper?
 Keyper can be downloaded from the docker [registry](https://hub.docker.com/repository/docker/dbsentry/keyper) either using docker or podman.
 ## I have a question/suggestion/need to report a bug.
 How can I contact you?